Kimathi Donkor: Early life and education

 Kimathi Donkor was born in Bournemouth, England, in 1965.
 He has said of his background: "I was born in the UK to an Anglo-Jewish mother and Ghanaian father, but was raised by my adopted parents who were from Jamaica and the UK.
 We lived for a time in Zambia, Central Africa, where my adopted dad worked as a vet.
 I finished my schooling in the west of England, then moved to London, where I eventually settled.
 In the meantime, my adopted parents had divorced and remarried, so the family diversity actually increased, as Zambians also joined the party.
 This smörgåsbord life induced an early sense of the wondrous, and sometimes maddening, complexity of identities and histories, which, I think, has been reflected in my artworks.
 Precisely because I was such an intimate witness to the multiple crossings and re-crossings of stories, images and journeys from around the world."

-Donkor received an Art Foundation Diploma from Bournemouth and Poole College of Arts followed by a BA (Hons) degree in fine art from Goldsmiths College, University of London, and a master's degree in fine art at Camberwell College of Arts.
+Donkor received an art foundation diploma from Bournemouth and Poole College of Arts followed by a BA in fine art from Goldsmiths College, University of London, and a master's in fine art at Camberwell College of Arts.
 He earned his PhD at Chelsea College of Arts in 2016.
 He also participated in community education initiatives such as Black History for Action.
 In 2011, he was the recipient of the Derek Hill Foundation Scholarship for the British School at Rome.